Urine analysis

 Deviation:

-very high
+very high |

-b) too much water has been lost (through vomiting, sweating, diarrhea);
+concentrated urine and shows: (a) too little water has been used; b) too much water has been lost (through vomiting, sweating, diarrhea); (c) the urine contains sugar or protein. |

-very low
+very low |

 The specific gravity shows whether the kidneys balance the amount of water in the urine well, i.e. the test determines how much substance is in the urine in addition to the water.
 The higher the value, the more concentrated the urine test material.
 If you drink a lot of water, the kidneys replenish the urine with water, reducing the specific weight of the urine.
 When water is drunk a little, the kidneys produce urine with a small amount of water, which has a high specific gravity.